TheDaniel3131/idling-non-steam-games/README.md

 <br />

 Browse the shortcut Firefox's file location.
+But before that, make sure rename Firefox to any name you want.
+For example: Watching VCT Madrid 2024.

 ![image](https://github.com/TheDaniel3131/idling-non-steam-games/assets/71692327/2e8bfe13-7a23-46a0-926c-d90b5d748c63)